- Overview

 HIV natural progression

-Natural progression from onset of symptoms to death is usually about 7 to 10 years.
-The CD4 count and viral load kind of have an inverse relationship
+Natural progression from the onset of symptoms to death is usually about 7 to 10 years.
+The CD4 count and viral load kind of have an inverse relationship, whereby a decrease in CD4 count is associated with an increase in viral load (and vice versa)

 Epidemiology

-Occurs soon after infection.
-Difficult to diagnose.
-Corresponds with a rapid increase in viral load and a mild drop in CD4 count.
-Can be asymptomatic or Subclinical.
+ARS occurs soon after infection.
+It is difficult to diagnose.
+It corresponds with a rapid increase in viral load and a mild drop in CD4 count.
+Patients can be asymptomatic or subclinical.
 Important to get a sexual history (recent unprotected sex) to rule out HIV in patients who present with mononucleosis/flu-like symptoms.
 Patients are particularly infectious during acute HIV infection because

 - Fever